 The Department of Children & Families has a dedicated Unit, located within the Careline, assigned to process the background checks.
-Upon request, the Background Check Unit will perform a search of the departments Central Registry and Child Abuse & Neglect history on an individual who will be working or providing a service directly or indirectly to children and/or families.
+Upon request, the Background Check Unit will perform a search of the Department's Central Registry and Child Abuse & Neglect history on an individual who will be working or providing a service directly or indirectly to children and/or families.
 The Department changed the process to submit CPS Background Checks in June 2021.
 CPS Background Checks are now submitted via the DCF CPS CPS Background Check Portal.

 There are three types of background checks: